 In short, a superior pedal that’s ideal for discerning musicians.
 Not only do you get two quality effects that are highly responsive to your playing, but the added convenience of having a standard-size stompbox that doesn’t take up much space or current.

-Wah and envelope filter from the stompbox king.
+Wah and filtering from the stompbox king.

 The Boss AW-3 Dynamic Wah offers the user fixed or auto-wah effects on a very sturdy enclosure with the famous design employed by this company for decades.
 The guitarist (or bassist) can choose how to use this pedal: via tempo control or an optional expression pedal.